 CRO is all about having a clear definition of an app’s purpose and understanding how to best position it for maximum appeal to an audience.
 Conversion is strongly influenced by visual elements on the store page, including an app’s icon, preview video and screenshots.

-- Average time spent on the store page is just 7 seconds (6.8 if we want to be precise).
-Decisive users spend even less time, for explorative users it’s 20-30 seconds.
+- The average time spent on a store page is only 7 seconds (6.8 seconds to be precise).
+Decisive users spend even less time, while explorative users may spend around 20 to 30 seconds.
 (Source: Data provided by Geeklab.)

 - Only 1 in every 10 users (exactly 13%) scrolls through screenshots.
-Fewer than 18% of viewers will see a screenshot on the second slot.
+Additionally, less than 18% of viewers will see a screenshot in the second slot.
 (Source: AppAgent’s tests and data provided by Geeklab)

-- The average user’s attention span lasts for just 7 seconds while watching an app preview video.
-Only 8% of viewers will watch a video until the end.
+- The average user’s attention span while watching an app preview video is just 7 seconds.
+Moreover, only 8% of viewers watch the video until the end.
 (Source: Youtube analytics, Geeklab.)

-This means one thing: your app presentation must get to the point immediately.
-It must be clear what your app stands for from the first impression frame that users first see once they land on the store page.
+These insights mean one thing: your app’s presentation must be straightforward and immediate.
+It should clearly convey what your app represents right from the first impression frame that users encounter when they land on the store page.

-DESIGNING APP STORE ICON, SCREENSHOTS AND APP PREVIEW VIDEO
+How to Design APP STORE ICONS, SCREENSHOTS, AND APP PREVIEW VIDEOS

 The design process starts with a solid creative strategy.
-Such a strategy is based on of three fundamental inputs covered in previous parts of Creative series:
+Such a strategy is based on of three fundamental inputs covered in previous parts of the Creative Series:

 With these building blocks in place, you and your design team should be 100% clear on what you want to communicate to your audience.

-When designing mobile ads and store pages, always keep in mind that the purpose of these two is different, and should be approached with different strategies and goals.
+When designing mobile ads and store pages, always remember that their purposes differ, and you should approach them with distinct strategies and goals.

-Paid UA campaigns to attract clicks should give a viewer 60% of an idea of an app or games content, the store listing should provide 90% clarity on the benefits a user will receive from downloading the app.
-This will deliver success in both strong, top-of-the-funnel metrics such as CTR and install rate, but also increase retention rate and increase the percentage of paying customers.
+On the other hand, the store listing should offer 90% clarity on the benefits users will gain from downloading the app.
+This approach will lead to success in strong, top-of-the-funnel metrics like click-through-rate (CTR) and install rate, while also boosting retention rates and increasing the percentage of paying customers.

-At AppAgent, when analyzing previous experiments our clients have performed we see they often focus too much on minor things.
-Inspired by Phiture’s Experiment Flywheel, we use our own guide called ‘A/B testing loop’.
+At AppAgent, when analyzing our clients’ previous experiments, we often find that they focus too much on minor elements.
+Inspired by Phiture’s Experiment Flywheel, we developed our own guide called the ‘A/B Testing Loop.’

-From our experience, 60% of positive results come from major design changes.
-This means you should allocate equal effort to asset production and testing volume.
+Based on our experience, around 60% of positive results stem from major design changes.
+Therefore, it’s crucial to give equal focus to both asset production and testing volume.

 - Design of new screenshots